 The mistake a lot of realtors make with their listings is simply using them as exactly that: lists.
 They bullet out the main features of a house without going into much more detail.
 While this gives potential home buyers a good idea of what the house might offer, it doesn’t really make it special.

 The more descriptive you can get with your copy, the better.
 The easiest way to do this is to make sure you touch on the benefits of the property rather than the features.
 Yes, it’s nice that the property has a private garden, but use descriptive copy to bring it to life in a client’s mind.
 Describe what it looks like and describe the benefits of having this private garden.
 You might mention the possible BBQs in summers, or the potential to landscape it and create hidden spaces.

 How to write real estate product descriptions using Jasper

 If you’re a realtor with a lot of properties on your roster, it can be a huge time-suck writing unique and compelling copy for each and every listing.
+Thankfully, an AI-powered writing assistant can fix that issue.
 With Jasper, you can scale this process by creating AI-driven descriptions that touch on all the points we’ve listed here.